WaviestBalloon/RobloxFLogArchive/README.md

 - A Linux-based server (I recommend any Debian-based distribution, such as [Ubuntu Server](https://ubuntu.com/download/server))

 1. Install project packages using your Node.js package manager of choice
+2. Make a copy of `.env.example` and name it `.env`, modify it to your liking
-2. Run `startserver.sh` script
+3. Run `startserver.sh` script
-3. (Optional) Run the script in a daemon like [pm2](https://pm2.io/) to constantly run the server in the background
+4. (Optional) Run the script in a daemon like [pm2](https://pm2.io/) to constantly run the server in the background

+Optionally, you can set up Discord webhook notifications for when new FLogs are archived!
+`WEBHOOKS_ENABLED` - Controls whether notifications should be active `DISCORD_WEBHOOK_URL` - The URL of the Discord webhook `ROLE_TO_PING` - Set to `0` if you do not want to ping any role, if you do want to ping a role change it to the Role ID and make sure the role is pingable

 ## FLogs that mention `CLIxxxxx`
 🤫